What about Health?

 my breeding decisions.
 I travel to the best studs in the world, regardless of

 their location.
-When I cannot reach a stud through travel I import the dog or
+When I cannot reach a stud through travel I import a stud dog

 What about Temperament?